Motivate learners with

 - Turn a traditional, reactive incentive strategy into a proactive behavior intervention by enabling students to play a role in selecting and envisioning what motivates them.

-- Use Positivity to set, personalize and modify the frequency of tokens and rewards based on an individual student’s needs and behaviors.
-Help students build their capacity for working and behaving appropriately by gradually increasing the time between reinforcements.
-This ability to defer rewards is an important life skill that will have relevance for students beyond the classroom as they enter the workforce.
+- Use Positivity to set, personalize, and modify the frequency of tokens and rewards based on an individual student’s needs and behaviors (increasing the time between reinforcements helps learners accept deferred rewards, an important life skill).

-- Pair the incentive strategy with your use of social narratives and video modeling to strengthen the impact of these strategies by rewarding students for improving their targeted behaviors.
+- Pair the incentive strategy with your use of social narratives and video modeling to reward students for improving their targeted behaviors.

 You Might Also Like…